-We’re collaborating with a Hongkongese textile manufacturer who have dramatically improved the fibre recycling process.
+We’re collaborating with a textile manufacturer who has dramatically improved the fibre recovery process.

-Their state–of–the–art recycling facility can clean, sort, shred and reconstitute textile waste to be spun into new yarn; giving a second life to discarded textiles that would otherwise end up in Australian landfill.
+Their state–of–the–art recycling facility can clean, sort, shred and reconstitute textile waste to be spun into new yarn; giving a second life to discarded textiles that may otherwise end up in Australian landfill.

-Collected waste is sent to Hong Kong recycling plant for processing, where it is Ozone laundered, mechanically sorted and shredded down to a fibrous fleece.
+Collected waste is sent to Hong Kong recycling plant for fibre recovery, where everything is Ozone laundered, colour sorted and shredded down to a fibrous fleece.

-Shredded waste is combined with complementary fibres and spun into various weights of yarn.
-This happens at a separate facility in Zhuhai, Guangdong province, China
+Recovered waste fibres are combined with complementary virgin fibres and spun into various weights of yarn.
+This happens at a separate facility in Guangdong, China.

 ‘Fibre First’ design

-Rather than bleaching or re–dyeing anything, waste items are mechanically sorted into various colour combinations before shredding.
-This results in a beautiful Mélange yarn; the colour of which is entirely determined by the different waste items that were combined to create it.
+To avoid the use of water, bleach and dyestuff, waste items are mechanically sorted by colour before shredding.
+Once spun, this results in a beautiful Mélange yarn; the colour of which is entirely determined by the different waste items that were combined to create it.

 Advancing our capacity to recycle textiles is crucial if we hope to shift society away from its current reliance on landfill.